-For further information on the Scottish Land Reform Bill, visit our Land Reform Hub here.
+For further information on the Land Reform (Scotland) Act 2016, visit our Land Reform Hub here.

 “Turcan Connell remains first choice for many Scottish rural landowners.
 It has a robust renewables practice, and acts for landowners, farmers and communities involved in wind, hydro, biomass, solar PV and anaerobic digestion projects.”Legal 500

 Watch our latest video on land reform in Scotland.

 Hello and welcome to the Turcan Connell video cast on issues surrounding land.
 I'm David Clarke and I'm here with Don Macleod and Grierson Dunlop and we're going to be talking about issues surrounding land reform.
 So Don, tell us, what's the status of legislation at the moment with this?